Tire code: Load range

-245/75/16 30.5"x 9.6"

 Wheel/rim widths

 To determine the allowable range of rim widths for a specific tire size, the TRA Yearbook or the manufacturer's guide should always be consulted for that specific tire – there is no rule of thumb.
 Running a tire on a rim size or type not approved by its manufacturer can result in tire failure and a loss of vehicle control.

 Additional marks

 There are numerous other markings on a typical tire, these may include: